flutter/website/src/content/get-started/fwe/user-input.md

 ```

 ### `Chip`
-Chips are similar to buttons and represent an attribute, text, entity, or action for a specific context.
-There's a variet
+`Chip` is similar to buttons, but they're a compact way of representing an attribute, text, entity, or action for a specific context.
+For certain usecases, there are specialized `Chip` widgets that you can use:

-Supplying a non-null onDeleted callback will cause the chip to include a button for deleting the chip.
+- [InputChip][], a chip that represents a complex piece of information, such as an entity (person, place, or thing) or conversational text, in a compact form.
+- [ChoiceChip][], allows a single selection from a set of options.
+Choice chips contain related descriptive text or categories.
+- [FilterChip][], uses tags or descriptive words as a way to filter content.
+- [ActionChip][], represents an action related to primary content.

+Every `Chip` widget requires a `label`.
+It can optionally have an `avatar` (such as an icon or a user's profile picture) and `onDeleted` callback, which shows a delete icon that when triggered, deletes the chip.
+A `Chip`'s appreance can also be customized by setting a number of optional parameters such as `shape`, `color`, `iconTheme`, etc.

+You will typically use `Wrap`, a widget that displays its children in multiple horizontal or vertical runs, to make sure your chips wrap around and doesn't get cut off at the edge of your app.

 {% render docs/code-and-image.md,
 image:"fwe/layout/space_evenly.png",